JYLinOK/Way/README.md

-# Way
+# Way - An easy and fast front-end generator library
-Way, a simple fast pure web pages coding design framework.